GSBicalho/TrueNgine/README.md

 ```
 4 4
 ```
 N indicates the number of dimensions of the Space.
-K indicates the ammount of dimensions the shapes we will describe will have.
+K indicates the amount of dimensions the shapes we will describe will have.
 This allows us to create 3D cubes in a 4D space, or a 4D cube defined simply by its 3D faces, which would make it "hollow".
 In a 3D analogy, think of a cube defined only by its faces, instead of it being defined as a "filled" shape.

 In this case, we have a Hypercube in a 4D space.